Atclock/PatternPlay/README.md

  # PatternPlay
-PatternPlay is a game designed to help children develop pattern recognition skills, this project was made during the GJU/Uni Stuttgart Hackamed 2025, the challenge was to make a toy for chidren within the age of 2-4, that benefits them and gives feedback to a supposed therapist.
+PatternPlay is a game designed to help children develop pattern recognition skills, this project was made during the GJU/Uni Stuttgart Hackamed 2025, the challenge was to make a toy for chidren within the age of 2-4, The game helps them decvelop pattern recognition skills and gives feedback to a supposed therapist.

 # How it works

-First, you need those items
+We used the following items
 - Arduino Nano
 - 5 LEDS (This was a common cathode design)
 - 5 switches (We did 3D Design small pieces for the switches to stay in, adding extra surface and making it easier for kids to press them, I will upload the folder but it is not the right size since the folder I got is a demo one)